Table of Contents

-Our immune system can identify cancer cells and is in fact capable of identifying these cells and getting rid of them until cancer cells develop some strategies to avoid this natural protective mechanism.
+Our immune system can identify cancer cells and is, in fact, capable of getting rid of them until cancer cells develop some strategies to avoid this natural protective mechanism.
 These strategies include immunoediting and immune checkpoint pathways.

 Cancer cells can be classified into two types: those that express antigens that can be recognized by T-cells, and those that do not.
 Our immune system can only identify the first type of cancer cells and by selectively eliminating them, it allows room for cancer cells, which do not express any identifiable surface antigens to T-cells, to grow and proliferate.
 This process is known as immunoediting.
 It consists of three sequential phases: elimination, equilibrium, and escape.